pmcochrane/meteor-application-template-react/.github/ISSUE_TEMPLATE/task-description.md

 ---

-Please do work for this task in a branch named issue-XXX.
+Please do all work for this task in a branch named issue-XXX.